PrefectHQ/prefect/docs/tutorials/orion.md

 Agents and work pools bridge the Prefect Orion orchestration engine and API with your local execution environments.

-- work pools are configured on the server.
+- Work pools are configured on the server.
 They contain logic that determines which flow runs a given queue will serve to waiting agents.
 - Agents run in a local execution environment.
 They pick up work from a specific work pool and execute those flow runs.

 You can create work pools: